Naman1997/cluster-management/README.md

 - iptables will conflict with iptables-nft.
 Make sure all VMs have iptables-nft installed
 - Make sure you have yay installed in your VMs
 - Create vars.json by running: `cp vars.json.example vars.json` and update `vars.json` file

+## Prerequisites for running playbook nfs-setup
+- Make sure you're able to SSH into all your VMs
+- You have exactly one VM inside the nfs group in your inventory
+- Name of your NFS VM is 'nfs-server' in your inventory
+- You have already executed the 'k8s-setup' playbook[This is need for helm changes in the playbook]

 ## Run different playbooks
 ```